 1. If you are getting married in a church outside of the parish where you live, you will need the banns read at both your home church and the church where you are getting married.
 NB the fees should be paid to the two churches separately.

 Fee changes are notified each autumn and normally take effect the following January.
 The increase is normally in line with the prevailing inflation rate.
 We do not ask for a deposit.
-Fees must be paid by cheque at least a fortnight in advance.
+Fees should be paid by at least a fortnight in advance.

 How should we prepare for the wedding?